yicjia/CausalDeepCENT/README.md

 ### From source

-Download a local copy of DeepQuantreg and install from the directory:
+Download a local copy of CausalDeepCENT and install from the directory:

 	git clone https://github.com/yicjia/CausalDeepCENT.git
 	cd CausalDeepCENT